-Brian Blaney enters his fifth season as an assistant coach at Providence College.
+Brian Blaney enters his seventh season as an assistant coach at Providence College.

 Before coming to Providence, Blaney spent three seasons as an assistant men's basketball coach under Ed Cooley at Fairfield University.
 In his three seasons at Fairfield, the team posted a 65-34 mark (.657).
 Blaney helped the Stags post a school-record 25 wins and capture a Metro Atlantic regular season title in 2010-11.
 The team finished with a 25-8 mark and advanced to the second round of the NIT.
 In 2009-10, Fairfield recorded a 23-11 mark and earned the team's first post-season berth since 2003.